CISC-330: Computer-Integrated Surgery

 o I encourage you to study and brainstorm in groups, but independent work is required in the submitted material.

-o If you brainstorm with another person, you must acknowledge this in your submission.
+o If you brainstorm with others, you must acknowledge this in your submission.

 o Do not share any part of the written assignment, including figures, software code, with anyone.